Updated, from recipe archives. Originally posted in 2013.

 I also think the added step of making the pasta from scratch brought this dish to another level.
 I know that making pasta from scratch can be intimidating, but it’s easier than you think and worth the effort.

-I love this dish not only because it taste so dog-gone stinking awesome but it’s versatile.
-If you want to go all out make it just like this with fresh made pasta.
+I love this dish not only because it tastes so dog-gone stinking awesome, but it’s versatile.
+If you want to go all out, make it just like this with freshly made pasta.
 Stay tuned for a homemade pasta recipe coming soon.
-But, of course you can use store-bought lasagna noodles.
-By rolling the pasta instead of layering it you can make the perfect individual portions.
+But, of course, you can use store-bought lasagna noodles.
+By rolling the pasta instead of layering it, you can make the perfect individual portions.
 Also, you can double the meat filling and serve it as a hash with fried eggs.
 Delicious!
 Skip the lasagna all together and make a penne pasta!

 It’s all up to you!
 Just make sure and try it.
 It’s life changing.